-Cum-bonus: The share is described as cum-bonus when a purchaser is entitled to receive the current bonus.
+Cum-bonus: The share is described as cum-bonus when a potential purchaser is entitled to receive the current bonus.

-Cum-rights: The share is described as cum-rights when a purchaser is entitled to receive the current rights.
+Cum-rights: The share is described as cum-rights when a potential purchaser is entitled to receive the current rights.

-Day Order: A day order, as the name suggests, is an order which is valid for the day on which it is entered.
-If the order is not matched during the day, at the end of the trading day, the order gets cancellad automatically.
+Day order: A day order, as the names suggests, is an order which is vaild for the day on which it is entered.
+If the order is not matched during the day, at the end of the trading day the order gets cancelled automatically.

-Dematerialisation: Dematerialisation is the process by which shares in the physical/paper form are cancelled and credit in the form of electronic balance is maintained on a highly secure system at the depository.
+Dematerialisation: Dematerialisation is the process by which shares in the physical/paper form are cancelled and credit in the form of electronic balances are maintained on highly secure systems at the depository.

-Ex-bonus: The share is described as ex-bonus when a purchaser is not entitled to receive the current bonus, the right to which remains with the seller.
+Ex-bonus: The share is described as ex-bonus when a potential purchaser is not entitled to receive the current bonus, the right to which remains with the seller.

-Ex-rights: The share is described as ex-rights when a purchaser is not entitled to receive the current rights, the right of which remains with the seller.
+Ex-rights: The share is described as ex-rights when a potential purchaser is not entitled to receive the current rights, the right of which remains with the seller.